🕵🏻♂️ Selecting accounts for ABM program

 If you were going to bet my compensation on accounts that are likely to become sales opportunities, what are the criteria I need to apply to identify them?

-You don't need thousands of accounts to target - Marketing and sales are not a bingo.
+You don't need thousands of accounts to target – marketing and sales are not a bingo.
+You need to select accounts that are likely to become sales opportunities.

 1. Revenue potential.